 So if you want to buy your kid a solid and great sounding first Ukulele to get them started on their musical journey, we recommend the mahogany starter Kit

 If you’re not quite ready to really splash out on an instrument for your child or you want to wait until they’re a little older before you buy them something really good, the Wooden Toy Ukulele is a great budget purchase.

 Despite being a ‘toy’ this cute little thing actually sounds pretty good, and with its bold colors and sturdy design, this will be great for a 3 year old who wants to start learning to play or just one who wants to carry it around an make some noise.

 Best Ukulele Song Books

-If you’re buying your child a Ukulele, why not get them a song book at the same time?
-Even if you are a musician yourself, a good song book will come with lots of beginner friendly songs for them to learn, and lots of handy tips and lessons.
+If you’re buying your child a Ukulele, why not get them a songbook at the same time?
+Even if you are a musician yourself, a good songbook will come with lots of beginner-friendly songs for them to learn, and lots of handy tips and lessons.
 Better still, these days, most song books come with MP3s, DVDs or online content that will help your little rock star master the instrument.
-Here’s a few of our favorites:
+Here are a few of our favorites:

 Ukulele for Kids Songbook

 This is a really fun and clever book that gets kids up and playing right away.
-With two books for level 1 and level 2 players, these lessons really take the chore out of learning and instrument and explain in simple terms that both kids and adults can easily understand.
-An each lesson is guided by one of three cool cartoon animals, including and alligator, a cat and a dog, who make everything very child friendly and simple.
+With two books for level 1 and level 2 players, these lessons really take the chore out of learning an instrument and explain in simple terms that both kids and adults can easily understand.
+Each lesson is guided by one of three cool cartoon animals, including an alligator, a cat, and a dog, who make everything very child-friendly and simple.

 Parents can effectively guide their kids through these lessons, even if they’ve never had any music training themselves, and before you know it your little ones will have learned the skills they need to play the Ukulele and read music